oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/consume-share/consume-share.md

     >**Note:** You can download this profile file only once; therefore, make sure you save it once it's downloaded.

-    The **Profile information downloaded** page is displayed and the downloaded file is displayed in a popup window.
+    The **Profile information downloaded** page is displayed and the name of the downloaded file, `delta_share_profile.json`, is displayed in a pop-up window.
+You can close this browser tab after the file is downloaded.

     ![Profile file downloaded.](images/screen-2.png)

-4. The **`delta_share_profile`.json** file is downloaded to your browser's Downloads directory.
+4. The **`delta_share_profile`.json** file is downloaded to your browser's **Downloads** directory.

     ![The downloaded file is displayed.](images/downloaded-file.png)

-5. Open the downloaded file.
-The file content is displayed.
-You will need this information to connect and use the data share.
+5. Open the downloaded file to display its content.
+You will need this file to connect and use the data share.

     ![Open the delta share profile file.](images/open-profile.png)